 - Industry Rules of Thumb – is the use of an established standard formula for a particular sector.
 For instance, a “sales or fees multiple” approach is often used in valuing businesses that generate regular ongoing revenue from an existing client base and may include consultancies, professional businesses, brokerages, agencies etc. This may also be known as the GRF method (Gross Recurring Fees).
 The multiples of earnings or GRF method will involve applying an established industry multiplier to the adjusted annual sales or fee income.

-Our business valuations are confidential, independent and cost effective.
-(NB The full valuation report can be FPR compliant if being used for Court purposes).
+Our business valuations are confidential, independent and cost effective and can be FPR compliant, if being used for Court purposes.

 “I was very impressed with the quality, a well drafted report brought together in such a short period of time.
 Thank you very much for the excellent help when needed most.”
 EO